spiderpig1297/kprochide/README.md

 * Currently there is no support for dynamically removing _PIDs_ to hide.
 * Currently there is no support for listing the processes to hide.
+* When restarting the machine, the module will be unloaded and all process will be visible again.